 Dogs on Public Rights of Way

 Dogs are considered a ‘usual accompaniment’ of a user of a Public Right of Way (PROW).
-There is no actual rule requiring that dogs must be kept on a lead whilst on a PROW, although there is a requirement that they are kept under control and confined to the line of the path, you must at all times remove and dispose of responsibly any dog mess.
-However, the IWC is looking into restricting dogs on PROW when passing through certain fields which hold livestock, this would be a condition under the new Public Space Protection Order (PSPO)
+There is no actual rule requiring that dogs must be kept on a lead whilst on a PROW, although there is a requirement that they are kept under control and confined to the line of the path and on a lead when you pass through an enclosure with sheep.
+You must at all times remove and dispose of responsibly any dog mess.
+There are some Public Space Protection Order's (PSPO) on a few PROW when passing through certain fields which hold livestock, which mean dogs must be on leads.

 Dogs and Stiles